Coffee-fueled-deadlines/OSRSBytes/README.md

 1. Do not leave commented lines in code (i.e. `#print('test')`
 1. Try to write your code as cleanly and readable as possible
 1. Whenever possible, do not use third party packages, try your hardest to utilize built-in python packages
+1. No commits should break previous code functionality.
+This means that method names should remain the same and return the same, expected values in the same format.

 Thank you for your considerations